 Halloween is a curious phenomenon, isn’t it?
 An annual holiday, sanctioned by local governments all over the country, that celebrates death with a rather creepy display of ghosts, corpses, headstones, and skeletons.
 What’s going on with this celebration?
 Where does such a “festival” come from in the human psyche?
-Many fundamental Christians will declare that Halloween is a pagan holiday – or in some respects a satanic holiday and should not be celebrated at all.
+Many fundamental Christians will declare that Halloween is a pagan holiday, or in some respects a satanic holiday and should not be celebrated at all.

 While today celebrating Halloween might seem like you’re participating in some satanic commemoration, the original origin of Halloween is, in fact, Catholic.

-To fully see this we have to first identify that the idea that Halloween originated as a pagan ceremony is a myth.
-Many neo-pagan websites claim that it was an attempt by early Christians to “baptize” the Gaelic harvest festival in Ireland called Samhain.
+To fully see this we have to first clarify that the idea that Halloween originated as a pagan ceremony is a myth.
+Many neo-pagan websites claim that Halloween was an attempt by early Christians to “baptize” the Gaelic harvest festival in Ireland called Samhain.
 Because of this persistent myth, some people are hesitant to participate in anything associated with Halloween.
 It turns out, that Samhain was not a pagan celebration of death.
-Samhain was a festival that marked the beginning of winter in Ireland.
+Samhain was merely a festival that marked the beginning of winter in Ireland.
 And while the beginning of winter in Ireland might seem “scary” the historical evidence simply does not support the idea that Samhain involved jack-o-lanterns, witches, ghosts, or anything that resembled a pagan ceremony.
 In his book Stations of the Sun, historian Ronald Hutton explains: “The medieval records furnish no evidence that 1 November and Samhain was a major pan-Celtic festival, and none of religious ceremonies, even where it was observed (p.
 362).

 Virtually all of the customs associated with the modern secular celebration of Halloween developed only in the past 500 years.
 In fact, the origins of Halloween is rooted in the Catholic faith.
 The problem is that this holiday has become so water-down by modern secularism that it is difficult for anyone to see Halloween’s Catholic roots.
 So, let’s zoom in to see the Catholic soil from which Halloween came about.